Unity-Technologies/TermsOfService/Unity Software Additional Terms.md

 8.9 “**Unity Console Add-on Developer Requirements**” means the applicable registration process and terms a developer must follow and accept to become a registered developer with the applicable console platform as set forth or linked on the Unity website.

-8.10 “**Unity Personal**” means Unity Personal Edition, the tier of Unity Software that is available for free to individuals and Legal Entities who are Tier Eligible to use Unity Personal.
+Software that is available for free to individuals and Legal Entities who are Tier Eligible to use Unity Personal.

-8.11 “**Unity Plus**” means Unity Plus Edition, a premium version of the Unity Software available to individuals and Legal Entities who are Tier Eligible to use Unity Plus.
+8.11 “**Unity Plus**” means Unity Plus Subscription, a premium version of the Unity Software available to individuals and Legal Entities who are Tier Eligible to use Unity Plus.

-8.12 “**Unity Pro**” means Unity Professional Edition, the premium version of the Unity Software available to everyone, including individuals and Legal Entities who are not Tier Eligible to use Unity Personal or Unity Plus.
+8.12 “**Unity Pro**” means Unity Professional Subscription, the premium version of the Unity Software available to everyone, including individuals and Legal Entities who are not Tier Eligible to use Unity Personal or Unity Plus.

 8.13 “**Unity Software**” means all versions and updates of all the downloadable